theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 4. No title for quantity and button inputs

 == Changelog ==

+= 1.3.1 =
+* Added class names to spans around ajax button title lines to allow for better styling
+* Added new span around separator to allow for customized styling
+* Fixed minor bug in how javascript files are enqueued to support themes that selectively enqueue WooCommerce assets

 = 1.3.0 =
 * Added way to display price alongside button or quantity box or at the beginning of the line